 via Sherwin Williams

 This is important in a world where ever-increasing technology and screen time has us yearning for the human touch.
-We want to escape virtual reality and explore an authentic, more tactile environment, so stark white walls and cool grays are being replaced by flesh colors – warm, tones that look less like technology and more like humanity.
+We want to escape virtual reality and explore an authentic, more tactile environment, so stark white walls and cool grays are being replaced by natural colors – warm, tones that look less like technology and more like humanity.